espadrine/jsonsync/README.md

 - `mark`: a list of integers providing a unique timestamp.
 - `was`: stores the old value of a destructive operation.
 It allows performing undo without having to recompute everything from the beginning.
+- `count`: integer; remove that number of items (for lists, strings).
-- string add and remove: (planned) allows string editing.
+- string add and remove: allows string editing.
 - `arithmetic`: (planned) supports performing operations on numbers.
 For instance, `{op: "arithmetic", path: "/score", value: "max(2*x^2, y)",
   var: {y: "/minScore"}`.